ezz118/flappy-bird/README.md

   - Generation of random game sets: It generates the height of the obstacles' holes randomly.
 Besides, we use probability distribution to generate new obstacles.
   - Data structures for storing game status: The status of the bird is stored in a variable of class Bird.
 The status of the obstacles is stored in a list of obstacle classes.
 - startgame.h
   - Header file of startgame.cpp
+- Makefile
+  - Program codes in multiple files: It compiles files into one game function.
+  - It can clean all unnecessary files.
+  - It can reset the "ranking.txt", we add this function here instead of in the game because we think players should not have permission to reset the leaderboard.